vincentchu/eth-private-net/README.md

 "enode://f15b1...@[::]:40301?discport=0"
 ```

-Take this identifier and use it to connect from another running client:
+Take this identifier and use it to manually connect from another running client:

 ```
 > admin.peers